SPECFEM/specfem2d/README_MANUAL.txt

 Output_files (for example for the elastic case) snapshot_rho_kappa_mu***** snapshot_rhop_alpha_beta*****
-which are the primary moduli kernels and the phase velocities kernels respectively.
+which are the primary moduli kernels and the phase velocities kernels respectively, in ascii format and at the local level, that is as "kernels(i,j,ispec)".

 Note1: At the moment, adjoint simulations do not support anisotropy, attenuation, and viscous damping.
 Note2: You will need S****.AA.BHX.adj, S****.AA.BHY.adj and S****.AA.BHZ.adj